tomuk5/Orico_Cyberdata_Docs/CF56-Pro/instructions.md

 TrueNAS SCALE does not create /dev/disk/by-bay automatically.
 The LED daemon depends on these mappings to associate disks with physical bays.

-Copy the udev rule file into the system udev rules directory:

-`cp /mnt/YOUR_POOL_NAME/Orico_Utils/udev/99-orico-bays.rules /etc/udev/rules.d/`

-Reload the udev rules and apply them to existing disks:

-`udevadm control --reload-rules`
-`udevadm trigger --subsystem-match=block`

-You can verify the mappings were created with:

-`ls -l /dev/disk/by-bay`

-You should see bay1 through bay5 mapped to disks.

 Edit the systemd/led-daemon.service file to replace `YOUR_POOL_NAME` with your actual pool name.